 A Negotiated Agreement is an arrangement agreed between the buyer(s) and the seller(s) without going through a formal competitive tendering process.

 CPC have a few arrangements that were entered into through dialogue with the relevant suppliers to negotiate the offer.
-This has been done where aggregated member requirements are unlikely to exceed procurement regulation thresholds or where there is little evidenced appetite amongst our members for a particular requirement so to test the market place prior to running a full EU Tender if usage increases.
+This has been done where aggregated member requirements are unlikely to exceed procurement regulation thresholds or where there is little evidenced appetite amongst our members for a particular requirement so to test the market place prior to running a full tender if usage increases.

 Institutions that wish to access CPC negotiated agreements for their purchases should follow their own relevant financial procedures before placing an order with a supplier directly in the case of a single supplier negotiated agreement.
 Where there are several suppliers on the agreement members should compare the pricing for simple requirements and select the best value, while ensuring their own financial procedures are followed.
 Where a pricelist is not available or for bespoke requirements CPC recommends that the members get a quote from all the suppliers on the agreement by using our 'Get a Quote' tool via our website or contact the suppliers directly by using the contact details listed on each of the supplier pages where a particular negotiated agreement does not appear on 'Get a Quote' tool, also ensuring that their own financial procedures are followed.